Skip to content

 2) He was the only major politician to say he didn’t believe in the war on terror.

-3) the reason the affair came to light is because he stopped paying her off, which he did because he was no longer in the race.
+3) The reason the affair came to light is because he stopped paying her off, which he did because he was no longer in the race.

 Edwards trial was a politically motivated show trial.
-The goal was to make sure that everyone thinks that there was no left wing candidate in the election, and that Obama is the best you can ever do.
+The goal was to make sure that everyone thinks that there was no left wing candidate in the election and that Obama is the best you could ever do.
 Well, that and a personal hatred, as best I can tell.
 Obama refused to cut a deal with Edwards for support.
 What did Edwards ask for in exchange for support?
 Help for the poor.

 Obama did cut a deal with Clinton, of course.
 He let her have State, so she could influence foreign policy, the ONE policy area where she was to his right.

-1. Oaktown Girl permalink
+1. Oaktown Girl

 Perhaps I’m speaking out of turn here, but I’m guess you could NOT care less about Elizabeth Edwards being a nice person.